 Colin G DeYoung

-Personality Neuroscience is an emerging field, exploring how individual differences in brain function produce individual differences in personality.
-My long-term goal is to map personality traits onto their sources in the ongoing functions of the brain, using neuroscience techniques including neuroimaging and molecular genetics.
-In addition to understanding general personality structure, my research has focused on cognitive abilities (such as intelligence, working memory, decision making, and insight), and externalizing behavior (which includes aggression, antisocial behavior, impulsivity, and drug use).
+Personality neuroscience is an emerging field, exploring how individual differences in brain function produce individual differences in personality.
+My lab aims to map personality traits onto their sources in the ongoing functions of the brain, using neuroscience techniques including neuroimaging and molecular genetics.
+In addition to studying personality structure and its neural basis, my research has focused on cognitive abilities (such as intelligence, working memory, decision making, and creativity) and mental health.
 I am interested both in normal personality functioning and in the ways that different personality traits and their underlying functions constitute risks for various forms of psychopathology.